MrJokerz007/CODTECH-Task1/README.md

 ### Technologies Used:
-**HTML:** Structuring content and defining page elements.
+-**HTML:** Structuring content and defining page elements.

-**CSS:** Styling the website, implementing responsive design using Grid or Flexbox, and creating visual effects.
+-**CSS:** Styling the website, implementing responsive design using Grid or Flexbox, and creating visual effects.

-**JavaScript:** Adding interactive elements and enhancing user experience.
+-**JavaScript:** Adding interactive elements and enhancing user experience.

 ### Key Insights:
-Deepened understanding of HTML semantics and best practices for structuring web content.
+-Deepened understanding of HTML semantics and best practices for structuring web content.

-Gained hands-on experience with CSS Grid and/or Flexbox for creating complex and responsive layouts.
+-Gained hands-on experience with CSS Grid and/or Flexbox for creating complex and responsive layouts.

-Developed a stronger understanding of responsive design principles and techniques.
+-Developed a stronger understanding of responsive design principles and techniques.

-(Optional) Learned how to use basic JavaScript to enhance user interaction and create dynamic effects on the page.
+-Learned how to use basic JavaScript to enhance user interaction and create dynamic effects on the page.

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/7013d1c7-a876-48c2-90eb-1f70d699bfab" />